top of page

 • Firm lump with a red, inflamed base, sometimes tender to touch

-• Ulcerated lesion that may grow rapidly or develop a central crate
+• Ulcerated lesion that may grow rapidly or develop a central crater.

 A large, malignant tumor grows on the skin of a senior.
 It is a squamous cell carcinoma wh